At Least 83 Killed In Fighting In Sudans Darfur: Medics - UrduPoint

 Sudanese authorities have imposed a state-wide curfew in West Darfur, while the Khartoum government dispatched a "high-profile" delegation to help contain the situation.

-Citing the doctors' union, the state-run SUNA news agency said that casualties are expected to increase as the fighting continues.
+Citing the doctors' union, the state-run SUNA news agency said casualties were likely to increase as the fighting continues.

-The union's local branch also "called for the securing of health facilities" and urged transport be made available for medics to assist the wounded.
+The union's local branch also said health facilities must be secured and transport made available for medics to assist the wounded.

 On Sunday, the head of Sudan's ruling body, army chief General Abdel Fattah al-Burhan, met top security chiefs to discuss the violence.

+They decided to send reinforcements to the region to secure civilians and key infrastructure, the cabinet announced on Twitter.

-The Sudanese Professionals Association, an umbrella group which spearheaded protests against ousted president Omar al-Bashir, said the violence hit camps for internally displaced people.
+The Sudanese Professionals Association, an umbrella group which spearheaded protests against ousted president Omar al-Bashir, said the violence hit camps for people already displaced by previous violence.

 "Parts of Kerindig camp were burned, and sustained significant damages forcing people to leave for safe areas," it said in a statement.

-"These events showed that the spread of weapons across Sudan, and especially in Darfur, are the main reasons for the deteriorating situation." - Peacekeeping mission over - On December 31, the hybrid United Nations African Union Mission in Darfur (UNAMID) formally ended its operations in the region, 13 years after it came into being.
+"These events showed that the spread of weapons across Sudan, and especially in Darfur, are the main reasons for the deteriorating situation." - Peacekeeping mission over - On December 31, the hybrid United Nations African Union Mission in Darfur (UNAMID) formally ended its 13 years of operations in the region.

-It plans a phased withdrawal of its approximately 8,000 armed and civilian personnel inside six months.
+It plans a phased withdrawal of its approximately 8,000 armed and civilian personnel within six months.

 Fearing deadly violence, Darfur residents held protests in late December against UNAMID's departure.